PattersonProject/fetchdate/readme.md

 * Add place to playdate listings
 * Move all dates and times to unix format.
 Currently date and time counts on user using correct format
 * Form validation on client and server side
+* Better default values for pets birthday (also age reporting)
 * Error handeling especially around geocoding

 ##Challenges